 Skeptics not tracking Amtrak’s progress might argue that America has developed such a preference for driving and flying that HSR can’t possibly succeed in America because its only been modestly successful in the Boston-NYC-Washington Corridor.
 What proof points illustrate that international HSR operating principles will succeed elsewhere in America?

 The first proof point is the Northeast Corridor has yet to be upgraded to the international standard of HSR-only track for higher speeds and train frequency, yet transports 12 million annual passengers at a substantial profit.
-That’s more people than fly between Boston, New York City, Newark, Philadelphia, Baltimore and Washington.
+That’s more people than fly between Boston, New Haven, New York City, Newark, Philadelphia, Baltimore and Washington.
 Imagine the patronage and profit Acela could achieve with 200 mph trains every 10 minutes and lower fares due to higher volume.

 The third and biggest proof point is Amtrak tax subsidy is declining due to booming ridership nationwide.
-Since 2009 and aside from the Boston-NYC-Washington Corridor, more Slow Zone reduction and more daily trains are paying off in California, Virginia, North Carolina, Washington, Oregon, Illinois, Michigan, Indiana, Wisconsin, Missouri, New Hampshire and Maine.
+Since 2009 and aside from the Boston-NYC-Washington Corridor, more Slow Zone reduction and more daily trains are paying off in Pennsylvania, California, Virginia, North Carolina, Washington, Oregon, Illinois, Michigan, Indiana, Wisconsin, Missouri, New Hampshire and Maine.
 For 2013, Amtrak requested LESS tax subsidy than Congress was prepared to offer and now only 15% of their operating budget.

 So much for skeptic opinion, “Outside the Northeast Corridor, Americans won’t ride trains“, misrepresented as fact.